Adapted Growth

 • letting them be honest about how they’re feeling by asking open-ended questions,

-Talk to them, and then let them make their decision.
+Essentially, engage in an even-sided conversation, and then let them make their decision.

 Consultative Selling > Assuming the Sale